 You need to know the publication cycle of a statue when conducting statutory research:

 Slip Laws.
-The first version of a newly enacted statute is a slip law.
+The first version of a newly enacted Public Law or Private Law is often referred as a is a slip law.
 Slip laws are separately issued pamphlets containing the text of one legislative act.

 Session Laws.
-Enacted statutes arranged chronologically by their date of passage.
-Session laws are a permanent publication (bound form) in chronological order of the slip laws enacted during a legislative session.
+Enacted Public and Private Laws are arranged chronologically by their date of passage.
+Session laws located in permanent hard bound volumes.
+They are published in chronological order during a legislative session.

 Revised Code.
-A collection of all currently valid statutes in a fixed subject or topical arrangement.
-Each subject is usually referred to as a title.
+A collection of all currently valid statutes that can be located via a fixed subject or numerical arrangement.
 They are further subdivided into chapters and then sections.